International-Data-Spaces-Association/InformationModel/CONTRIBUTING.md

 We document changes in the CHANGELOG.md on root level which is formatted and maintained according to the rules documented on http://keepachangelog.com.

+## General source code rules

+- strip whitespace at the end of lines
+- do not use tabs (use 4 spaces instead)
+- end each file with a newline (its easier to concat them then)

 ## Commits

 ### Requirements